 - Globally, about 80-93% children suffer from some form of punishment at their homes.

 - Nearly 150 million girls and 73 million boys experience some form of sexual abuse.

 - More than 2 million children are murdered in conflict worldwide.

-accounting for about 30% of the total count.
-In 2017 the count is believed to
+- In its 2016 report, the United Nations Assistance Mission in Afghanistan (UNAMA) documented about 11,418 civilian casualties in the Afghan war, with children accounting for about 30% of the total count.
+In 2017 the count is believed to have touched record numbers.

 Boys experience a higher risk of physical violence, while girls face a greater risk of sexual violence, neglect, and forced prostitution.

 Types of Child Abuse